Indoor cat urinary health can change quickly, and some warning signs should never be watched at home.

 Cats show a documented preference for moving water over still water — an evolutionary preference likely linked to the relative safety and freshness of running water sources in nature.
 Stationary water bowls, particularly in locations near food or litter boxes, are frequently avoided even by cats who are mildly dehydrated.

-As we discuss in our guide to the best stainless steel cat water fountains, a quality recirculating fountain can meaningfully increase a cat’s daily voluntary water intake — with some studies showing increases of 40–60% over bowl-drinking baselines in cats who showed initial preference for moving water.
+If your cat prefers moving water, compare options in our guide to the best cat water fountains, a quality recirculating fountain can meaningfully increase a cat’s daily voluntary water intake — with some studies showing increases of 40–60% over bowl-drinking baselines in cats who showed initial preference for moving water.

 Fountain selection criteria for indoor cat urinary health: